gmacario/doc/source/index.rst

 Whenever native code requires to be attached to a section, it is possible to attach a ``SectionController`` to a ``Section`` itself.

+To create a new AXEMAS project try :ref:`quickstart`

 Example
 -------